damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 #### All team members

-* [ ] New team member: Register on 1Password by clicking [this link](https://gitlab.1password.com/teamjoin/invitation/J2KWH3CJDRFA7KTFDVVXXDSCMY)
-and then ping @rspeicher to confirm your account.
+* [ ] New team member: Register on 1Password by clicking on the link in the shared Google Doc titled "Link to 1Password Sign-Up" and then ping @rspeicher to confirm your account.
 * [ ] New team member: Set up [secure passwords per the handbook](https://about.gitlab.com/handbook/security/).
 * [ ] New team member: Create GitLab.com account and leave a comment in this issue with the handle.
 (To clarify, this is **not** the same as your account and username on dev.gitlab.org which you already have if you can see this issue).